MANAGING COURSE SETTINGS

 Click on the Assessment Settings tab

 The default settings are shown above.
-The optimal settings will allow a student to complete the assessment in about 20 minutes.
-Changing "the Maximum number of times a student can attempt an assessment item" will cause the assessment to be at least 40 minutes long.
+The optimal settings will allow students to complete the assessment in about 20 minutes.
+Changing "the Maximum number of times a student can attempt an assessment item" will cause the assessment to be at least 30 minutes long.
 Changing the "Disable the Submit button..." will force a participant to complete the assessment in one sitting.
-If the participant leaves for any reason, they will lose their work and have to start over the next time that they log in.
+If the participant leaves for any reason, they will lose their work and have to start over the next time they log in.

 The Training Settings

-The default settings shown above have been shown to be the optimal settings.
+The default settings shown above are the optimal settings.
 Changing these values will result in less feedback for students.

 Set the curriculum content percentages